 For best results, some recipes call for stirring, turning over or rearranging food, or for adding ingredients during cooking.
 Your microwave oven can be set to pause between COOK 1 and COOK 2 or between QUICK DEFROST and a following cycle.

-This gives you time to stir (casseroles), turn over (meat) or rearrange (potatoes) food, or to add ingredients.
+This gives you time to stir (casseroles), turn over (meat) or rearrange food (potatoes), or to add ingredients.

-- 1. Put for in the oven and close the oven door. - 2.
-Touch in the desired cooking instructions for COOK 1, (see page 19). - 3.
-Touch PAUSE.
-The COOK 1 Indicator Light will blink and the Display will show "PAUS". - 4.
-Touch in the desired cooking instructions for COOK 2, (see page 19).
+- 1. Put food in the oven and close the oven door. - Touch in the desired cooking instructions for COOK 1, (see page 19). - Touch PAUSE.
+The COOK 1 Indicator Light will blink and the Display will show "PAUS". - Touch in the desired cooking instructions for COOK 2, (see page 19).